U.S. Ambassador Barrack Makes First Visit to Incirlik Air Base

-U.S. Ambassador to Türkiye, Thomas Barrack, visited Incirlik Air Base for the first time, July 1, 2025, meeting with leaders, service members, and civilians from the 39th Air Base Wing.

-During his visit, Ambassador Barrack received a mission brief, toured key areas of the installation, and recognized U.S. personnel for their outstanding support to the U.S. Mission in Türkiye.
-He emphasized the importance of continued cooperation between U.S. and Turkish counterparts in advancing regional stability.
+U.S. Army Col. Scott Maxwell, right, U.S. Army attache to Türkiye, briefs Ambassador Thomas Barrack, U.S. Ambassador to Türkiye, during a distinguished visitor tour at Incirlik Air Base, Türkiye, July 1, 2025.
+On his first visit to Incirlik Air Base, Barrack received a wing mission brief, toured key areas of the installation, and recognized U.S. personnel for their support to the mission, emphasizing the importance of continued cooperation between U.S. and Turkish counterparts in advancing regional stability.
+(U.S. Air Force photo by Staff Sgt.
+Koby I. Saunders)

-As the senior U.S. diplomat in Türkiye, Ambassador Barrack underscored the importance of strong coordination between defense and diplomatic efforts across the region.

-The 39th ABW, hosted by the Turkish Air Force’s 10th Main Jet Base Command, continues to deliver ready, reliable, and responsive support to U.S. and NATO operations.

 |Date Taken: